Have Questions?

 909-864-1097 x4709

-Riverside San Bernardino County is an addiction treatment facility for people living in the Grand Terrace, CA. area and struggling with a drug and alcohol abuse issue and co-occurring mental health disorder.
+Riverside San Bernardino County is an addiction treatment facility for people living in the Grand Terrace, California area and struggling with a drug and alcohol abuse issue and co-occurring mental health disorder.
 It provides services like group therapy, individual psychotherapy, rational emotive behavioral therapy, couple/family therapy, behavior modification, cognitive/behavior therapy and more, that are in keeping with its philosophy of evidence based treatments that are proven effective.

 Riverside San Bernardino County believes in individualized care to ensure that their clients find success and sobriety.
 The alcohol and drug treatment facility also specializes in other treatments like self-help groups, child care for clients children, transgender or (LGBT) clients, treatment for spanish-speaking clients, veterans, housing services - among many others.
 Many of these services are also offered by Riverside San Bernardino County in different settings like inpatient treatment programs, short term drug treatment, outpatient detoxification programs, long term drug abuse treatment, outpatient substance abuse counseling, as well as others.